Yale University Visa Sponsorship Jobs USA

 Does Yale University sponsor H-1B visas?

-What types of visas does Yale University sponsor?
+Which visa types does Yale University sponsor?

 How do I find open jobs at Yale University that offer visa sponsorship?